-Maurice Brochet de Vaugrigneuse was born on November 25, 1911, in Brest, France.
-Having chosen the military, his first assignment, as a fresh second lieutenant, was to the Machines & Radio Operator Training Company of the DCRE in Sidi Bel Abbès, Algeria.
-Shortly afterwards, in 1935, he was transferred to the 2e REI in Morocco: first as an instructor in the Team Leader Platoon, later as a platoon leader with the Mounted Company.
+His first assignment as a fresh second lieutenant was with the Mortars & Radio Operator Training Company of the DCRE in Sidi Bel Abbès, Algeria (the Legion’s main garrison town, until 1962).
+Shortly afterward, in 1935, he was transferred to the 2e REI in Morocco.
+First, he served as an instructor in the Team Leader Platoon.
+Later, the young officer became a platoon leader with the regiment’s Mounted Company.

-Commander of the Legion of Honor, Lieutenant Colonel Brochet de Vaugrigneuse was mentioned in dispatches seven times.
-He was awarded the Second World War Cross with four mentions, including two in the Army level, the highest-possible mention in France.
-He was also awarded with the Colonial Medal with the “Tunisia 1942-1943” clasp, the Algeria commemorative medal, as well as the American Bronze Star Medal.
-He was 45 years old, married since 1944, father of two sons.
+Commander of the Legion of Honor, Lieutenant Colonel Brochet de Vaugrigneuse was cited (mentioned in dispatches) seven times.
+He was awarded the Second World War Cross with four citations, including two at the Army level—the highest possible citation in France.
+He was also awarded the Colonial Medal with the “Tunisia 1942-1943” clasp, the North Africa Commemorative Medal with the “Algeria” clasp, the Military Valor Cross, and the U.S. Bronze Star Medal.

 —